 Learn to recognize when you are at your breaking point

-Maybe your child isn’t even crying that much but with lack of sleep and self-doubt clouding your every move, even the tiniest thing can send you over the edge.
-Learn to know when you are feeling that and when you need to do something about it.
+Maybe your child isn’t even crying that much, but with lack of sleep and self-doubt clouding your every move, even the tiniest thing can send you over the edge.
+Recognize that newborns cry as a typical behavior for infants to communicate their needs, such as hunger or discomfort.
+Learn to know when you are feeling overwhelmed and when you need to do something about it.

 Learn to walk away!